 - First-aid kits, correctly marked, are provided in key areas of the school.
 See Appendix 1. - The contents of First-aid kits are checked and replenished regularly by the School Medical Administrator (RP).
-A log of checks is kept by the medical administrator (RP).
+The medical administrator (RP) keeps a log of checks.
 As SSQ, the contents of first-aid kits are checked and replenished regularly by the school office manager/school secretary.
-A lot is kept by the school office manager. - A notice giving the location of First-aid kits is displayed prominently throughout the school with at least one in each of the school buildings and in the Staffroom. - A travelling First-aid kit is provided for staff accompanying any off-site activities. - The Medical Room (adjacent to the School Office) is provided with a bed, ventilation and sink and there is a WC nearby.
+The school office manager keeps a log. - A notice giving the location of First-aid kits is displayed prominently throughout the school with at least one in each of the school buildings and in the Staffroom. - A travelling First-aid kit is provided for staff accompanying any off-site activities. - The Medical Room (adjacent to the School Office) is provided with a bed, ventilation and sink and there is a WC nearby.
 The room is kept clean and tidy.
 Medicines are stored as follows:

-Regent's Park Sloane Square Senior School medicines Under lock and key in the Medical Room Under lock and key in the Medical Room or in the Senior School Office Fridge (room not accessible to pupils without supervision) Junior School medicines N/A In the Junior School staffroom fridge (room not accessible to pupils without supervision).
-Epipens Girls who require an Epipen are asked to have these with them at all times; an additional Epipen is stored in the School Office Girls who require an Epipen are asked to have these with them at all times; an additional Epipen is stored in the School Office
+Regent's Park Sloane Square FH Preparatory School Medicines Under lock and key in the Medical Room Under lock and key in the Medical Room or in the Senior School Office Fridge (room not accessible to pupils without supervision) In the medical room fridge (not accessible to pupils without supervision & locked at all times).
+EpiPens Girls who require an EpiPen are asked to have these with them at all times; an additional EpiPen is stored in the School Office Girls who require an EpiPen are asked to have these with them at all times; an additional EpiPen is stored in the School Office Girls who require an EpiPen are asked to have these with them at all times; an additional EpiPen is stored in the School Office